 Student organizations may obtain insurance from an off-campus vendor on their own, but the university provides a Special Event Insurance policy that organizations may obtain on a per person/per day basis for specific events.
 Student Organization Leadership & Development has established updated timelines for student organizations seeking to secure special event insurance.
-To request insurance, a student organization must submit a MaroonLink Event Form and a Special Event Insurance Request eForm.
+To request insurance, a student organization must submit a Get Involved Event Form.
+If the event needs Special Event Insurance, a link to the Special Events Insurance Request Form will be posted in the event's form comment box.
 When a Certificate of Insurance (COI) is needed, we recommend completing and submitting all required documentation at least 4 weeks in advance, but will not accept any submissions less than 3 weeks (15 business days) prior to the event.
 If a COI is not needed, we recommend completing and submitting all required documentation at least 2 weeks in advance, but will not accept any submissions less than 1 week (5 business days) prior to the event.